autoscan-lab/autOScan-agent/README.md

 ## What It Does

 `autOScan-agent` is a web agent that sits in front of the autOScan engine ([autoscan-lab/autoscan-engine](https://github.com/autoscan-lab/autoscan-engine)).
 The engine is where grading and follow-up analysis actually run.
-The agent is how you drive that work in one back-and-forth.
+The agent is how you drive that work in a conversation.

 You attach the submissions, mention the assignment and keep the conversation in one thread.
 Ask for similarity or AI-detection checks when that makes sense for the batch you just ran.